moseskollehsesay/moseskollehsesay.github.io/README.md

 ## Contact Me

-If you want to get in touch, you can reach me at [Your Email Address].
-You can also find me on [Your Social Media] or [Your Professional Network].
+Want to get in touch?
+You can reach me at [Your Email] or connect with me on [Your Social Media Accounts].

-Thanks for visiting my website!